vanshikacy/used-car-price-prediction/README.md

 **Used Car Price Prediction**

-This project builds an end-to-end machine learning pipeline to predict used car selling prices based on vehicle and listing attributes.
+End-to-end machine learning pipeline to predict used car selling prices based on vehicle and listing attributes.

 ---